How to Find Customers on Reddit with Social Listening

 You can track different keywords across multiple audiences, which is helpful when your product/business is positioned towards multiple user types.

-2. Search a phrase
+2. Search a Keyword Phrase to Start Monitoring

-You can search a keyword from the audience's "browse" page, or from the conversations feature.
+You can search for a keyword from the audience's "browse" page, or from the conversations feature.
 Both will have similar results, but the conversations page has some slightly more options to customize your search.

 The conversations result page shows the most recent instances of this phrase in the communities you've selected for your search.
 It also shows the frequency of this keyword.
 This is important!